wilberquito/Paradigms-and-Programming-Languages/Haskell/Tipus (II).md

 Honestly, computing the `area` only make sense for certain types (what is the area of a `Bool`?).
 Hence, the `area` can not be defined as a parametric polymorfic function, i.e., a function that the type truly does not matter.

+## Typeclasses

-In Haskell, overloading is only acceptable by using _type classes_, which provide a structured way to control overloading functions.
+In Haskell, overloading is only acceptable by using _type classes_. **A typeclass is a sort of interface that defines some behavior**.
+If a type is a part of a typeclass, that means that it supports and implements the behavior the typeclass describes.

 ```haskell
 type Area = Float